zpalmtree/r34-downloader/README.md

 Note that the GUI version of the program is non-functional at the moment.
 It is currently being build.

-in the directory you wish to run the program.
 See the flags section to customize how you use the CMD version of the program.

 ## Flags: